 TMC will do very well in Goa Assembly polls: Babul Supriyo

-Panaji: Trinamool Congress leader Babul Supriyo on Monday expressed confidence that his party will do very well in the Goa Assembly elections due early next year.
+Panaji: Trinamool Congress (TMC) leader Babul Supriyo on Monday expressed confidence that his party will do 'very well' in the Goa Assembly elections due in 2022.

-Several TMC leaders, including Supriyo and party MPs Mahua Moitra and Saugata Roy, have arrived in Goa ahead of West Bengal Chief Minister and TMC head Mamata Banerjee's visit to the state scheduled on October 28.
+Several TMC leaders, including Supriyo and party MPs Mahua Moitra and Saugata Roy, arrived in Goa ahead of Bengal Chief Minister and TMC supremo Mamata Banerjee's visit to the state scheduled on October 28.

-The TMC has already announced its decision to contest the Assembly elections in Goa.
+The Trinamool has already announced its decision to contest the Assembly polls in Goa.

 The forthcoming Goa Assembly poll is an important election and the TMC will do very well in it, Supriyo told reporters.